qualityshepherd/brine/assets/posts/southern_coast.md

 - **Lady Isolde** `Noble, Graceful, Introspective` - sought sanctuary from the pressures of court life
 - 24 Monks, 6 pilgrims

-**1202 The Skyroot Sentinels**
-Towering, ancient trees grow impossibly tall here, their roots gripping stone as if holding the mountain in place.
+**1202 The Skyroot Sentinels** Towering, ancient trees grow impossibly tall here, their roots gripping stone as if holding the mountain in place.
 Legends claim these trees are guardians, awakened only when the land is threatened.
 Their bark is scarred with old battle wounds, and those who listen closely can hear faint warnings or welcomes, depending on the visitor’s intent.

-**1203 The Broken Stair**
-A weathered stone staircase, half-swallowed by trees and moss, climbs partway up the mountainside before vanishing into ruin.
+**1203 The Broken Stair** A weathered stone staircase, half-swallowed by trees and moss, climbs partway up the mountainside before vanishing into ruin.
 No one knows who built it, but the air around it hums with a strange energy.
 Some believe it once led to a forgotten temple, while others suspect it was abandoned for good reason.

-**1204 The Black Fangs**
-Jagged rock formations jut from the treeline like the teeth of some enormous beast.
+**1204 The Black Fangs** Jagged rock formations jut from the treeline like the teeth of some enormous beast.
 The stone is unnaturally dark, almost obsidian, and warm to the touch.
 Local hunters avoid the area, muttering about strange figures seen moving between the spires at dusk.
 Sometimes, a deep, reverberating hum can be heard from within the earth, like the growl of something waiting to rise.

-**1205 The Hollow Roost**
-An immense, ancient tree clings to the mountainside, its trunk wide enough to house a small dwelling.
+**1205 The Hollow Roost** An immense, ancient tree clings to the mountainside, its trunk wide enough to house a small dwelling.
 Inside, the walls are lined with countless empty nests, though no birds have been seen here in generations.
 Instead, on certain nights, ghostly wings flicker through the air, and the wind carries the sound of distant, echoing caws.
 Those who sleep beneath the Roost report dreams of flying over endless forests—sometimes pleasant, sometimes nightmarish.

-**1208 The Leaning Stones**
-Ancient stone pillars, worn smooth by time, lean at impossible angles.
+**1208 The Leaning Stones** Ancient stone pillars, worn smooth by time, lean at impossible angles.
 Strange markings spiral up their sides.
 Even the monastery's goats avoid grazing among them, despite the unusually thick grass.

-**1302 The Mistwell**
-A hidden spring high in the forest, perpetually cloaked in mist.
+**1302 The Mistwell** A hidden spring high in the forest, perpetually cloaked in mist.
 Its water is clear but strangely heavy, and those who drink from it report vivid dreams—sometimes prophetic, sometimes terrifying.
 Some claim the Mistwell is a sacred place watched over by unseen spirits, while others insist it is a gateway to something beyond mortal understanding.

-**1303 The Slumbering Hart**
-Deep within the trees, where the land begins to rise, lies a clearing bathed in perpetual twilight.
+**1303 The Slumbering Hart** Deep within the trees, where the land begins to rise, lies a clearing bathed in perpetual twilight.
 At its center rests an enormous stag—its antlers tangled with vines, its breath slow as the turning seasons.
 The creature does not wake, but its presence is undeniable.
 Druids and wanderers speak of it in hushed tones, calling it the Slumbering Hart, a guardian of balance.
 Some claim that disturbing it will summon the wrath of the forest itself.

+**1306 Four Leaf Clover Field** A field of ONLY four leaf clovers... finding a THREE leaf clover brings the bearer luck.

-**1308 Salted Woods**
-Gnarled pines grow right to the cliff's edge, their bark white with salt spray.
+**1308 Salted Woods** Gnarled pines grow right to the cliff's edge, their bark white with salt spray.
 A ship's wheel hangs forgotten in the branches, creaking in the wind.
 Fishermen leave offerings here—for luck on their next voyage.
 Fresh fish bones and a knotted red ribbon dangle from the spokes.

-**1402 Red’s Woods**
-A winding path snakes through the forest, lined with hundreds of carved trees—each trunk a masterpiece, so lifelike they seem to breathe.
+**1402 Red’s Woods** A winding path snakes through the forest, lined with hundreds of carved trees—each trunk a masterpiece, so lifelike they seem to breathe.
 At its heart stands a house built without a single nail, every joint seamlessly fitted. **"Red" Dressler** (`Tree-wise, Craftsman, Absorbed`) allows loggers to work to the south, but no axe may touch the trees of his woods.
 His face glows when he speaks of his wife and her garden, though few have ever glimpsed her among the trees—for she is a **Dryad** (`Ethereal, Elusive, Nurturing`).
 Those who appreciate true craftsmanship and respect the forest may find themselves invited to stay for supper.

-**1403 Marked Woods**
-Massive old-growth pines worth a fortune in lumber.
+**1403 Marked Woods** Massive old-growth pines worth a fortune in lumber.
 Loggers' marks show which trees to cut, but someone keeps painting over them with strange symbols.

 **1405 Loggers Camp** A rough collection of tents and wooden structures stands in stark contrast to the Starwood's ancient beauty.
 Axes and saws echo through the trees as loggers harvest the valuable timber.
 Even the most hardened logger feels the weight of their impact on these old woods, yet the work continues.
 The druids offer no aid against recent threats—to them, the loggers' presence is the true blight on their forest.